 The origin of the name of Bourtange stands for the word “boer” meaning farmer, and “tange” the name of a sandy ridge leading through the marshes or swamps, as the “Bourtanger Moor” was the largest wetland of north-western Europe at the time.

-Bourtange played an important role in the history of 80 years war between Spain and the Netherlands (1568-1648).
+Bourtange played an important role in the history of the 80-year-long war between Spain and the Netherlands (1568-1648).
 The fortress of Bourtange was initially planned to be constructed during the time of William I of Orange, but after his assassination, it was finished by his cousin William Louis.
 It was built on the only route through the marshes that connected the city of Groningen with Lingen and Westphalia, in what is now Germany.
 With the creation of Bourtange, the Dutch blocked the supply route of the Spaniards and isolated the city of Groningen, which at the time was under their control.

 Take a Minute to Fly and take in the intriguing pattern of Fort Bourtange

 Due to its strategic location and the surrounding swamp, no major battles were ever held around Bourtange.
-After the Netherlands and Spain signed the end of 80 years war in the Treaty of Münster, Bourtange lost its importance and popularity.
-However, when some decades later the Prince-Bishop of Münster, an ally of France in the Franco-Dutch War, laid claim to and invaded north-eastern parts of the newly formed “Republic of 7 United Netherlands”, Bourtange was reinforced again as a fortress.
+After the Netherlands and Spain signed the end of the 80-year-long war in the Treaty of Münster, Bourtange lost its importance and popularity.
+However, when some decades later the Prince-Bishop of Münster, an ally of France in the Franco-Dutch War, laid claim to and invaded northeastern parts of the newly formed “Republic of 7 United Netherlands”, Bourtange was reinforced again as a fortress.
 After a failed attempt to conquer the municipality of Westerwolde in 1665, which saw a relatively small garrison at Bourtange push the invading armies back into the swamps, the Prince-Bishop changed his tactics and started invading the provinces south of Groningen.

 Holding up the fort